Child Law and Health Law

 Research

-The Department of Child Law delivers high quality, multidisciplinary research on both national and international children’s rights issues.
+The Department of Child Law and Health Law delivers high quality, multidisciplinary legal research on both national and international children’s rights issues as well as health law issues.
 The implications and meaning of international children’s rights on children and their families form fundamental elements of the research.

-At the department, researchers from the Netherlands and abroad are engaged with fundamental (legal) questions and practical dilemmas in the field of child law and international children’s rights.
+At the department, researchers from the Netherlands and abroad are engaged with fundamental (legal) questions and practical dilemmas in the field of child law, health law and international children’s rights.

-Specific fields of expertise include: the UN Convention on the Rights of the Child, child protection, juvenile justice, child friendly justice, access to justice, violence against children, children’s participation, children in detention, family law, children in private international law, children and migration, and monitoring of children’s rights.
+Specific fields of expertise include: the UN Convention on the Rights of the Child, child protection, juvenile justice, child friendly justice, access to justice, violence against children, children’s participation, children’s deprivation of freedom, family law, children in private international law, children and migration, and monitoring of children’s rights.

 The research is part of the following research programmes at Leiden Law School: